longhorn/longhorn/docs/upgrade.md

 ## Delete CRDs in Different Namespace

 This is only required for Rancher users running Longhorn App `v0.1`.
-Delete all CRDs from your namespace which is probably `longhorn`.
+Delete all CRDs from your namespace which is `longhorn` by default.
 ```
 NAMESPACE=longhorn
 kubectl -n ${NAMESPACE} get volumes.longhorn.rancher.io -o yaml | sed "s/\- longhorn.rancher.io//g" | kubectl apply -f -